 Látrabjarg in Iceland - Everything You Need to Know

-For many, a visit to Látrabjarg is the highlight of any trip to the Westfjords.
-Iceland’s most important bird cliffs teem with sea birds.
-In fact, it’s not only the largest sea bird cliff in the country; it also holds that honour when you take into account the rest of Europe.
-This is a special somewhere and not to be missed.
+For many, a visit to Látrabjarg is the highlight of a trip to the Westfjords.
+As the country's most significant bird cliffs, Látrabjarg is a haven for a diverse array of seabirds.
+In fact, it's not only the largest seabird cliff in the country; it also holds that honour when you consider the rest of Europe.
+Látrabjarg is truly an extraordinary location that deserves a spot on any traveller's must-see list.

 How do the cliffs stack up?

-Measuring over four hundred metres high and spanning a stretch of coastline 14 kilometres long, these are cliffs on an epic scale.
-Though many come to view the cliffs’ most famous inhabitant – the puffin – they’re in for a treat, as millions of seabirds make their home here.
-You’ll spot razorbills, fulmars, guillemots, gannets and more.
-It’s an important nesting ground and the birds raise their chicks here in season.
-But it’s the puffins that are the standout – and particularly tame.
+Though many come to view the cliffs' most famous inhabitant – the puffin – they're in for a treat, as millions of seabirds make their home here.
+You'll spot razorbills, fulmars, guillemots, gannets and more.
+The cliffs serve as a crucial nesting ground where these birds breed and raise their chicks during the nesting season.

 Take a hike

-Inbound of the edge, the cliff top is a super place for a hike.
-Stay behind the white lines (or well back later in the season when they might have faded) and enjoy the sea breeze as well as a view of the iconic Látrabjarg lighthouse.
-The best time to come – for a chance of half decent weather and to see the birds – is between May and late August.
+Enjoy the refreshing sea breeze and a view of the iconic Látrabjarg lighthouse.
+The best time to come – for a chance of half-decent weather and to see the birds – is between May and late August.

 Combo tours